-You have the additional rights to request rectification and erasure of your personal data and to request restriction of, and to otherwise object to, our processing of your personal data and you can exercise these rights at any time by contacting firstname.lastname@example.org or by completing our web form via our contact us page.
+You have the additional rights to request rectification and erasure of your personal data and to request restriction of, and to otherwise object to, our processing of your personal data and you can exercise these rights at any time by contacting firstname.lastname@example.org.

 From 25 May 2018, you will also be entitled to receive the personal data that you have provided to us in a structured, commonly used and machine-readable format, and to transmit that data to another data controller.
-You can exercise this right from 25 May 2018 by contacting us at email@example.com or by completing our web form via our contact us page.
+You can exercise this right from 25 May 2018 by contacting us at email@example.com.

 If you consent to us contacting you, we will always aim to be respectful, relevant and appropriate.
 If at any time you do not think that we have complied with this, please contact us straight away to let us know.